eheikkinen/fcm-node/README.md

 [17]: https://github.com/cesardmoro

 ## Changelog
-1.5.2 - fixed bug whre send's callback were called twice - *Thanks to [@cesardmoro][17] for this fix* 1.3.0 - Added proxy capabilities - *Thanks to [@crackjack][16] for this feature* 1.2.0 - Added topic subscriptions management for web clients - *Thanks to [@sofiapm][15] for this feature*
+1.5.3 - Added proxy support to new FCM API with private key as json (instead of string server key) 1.5.2 - fixed bug whre send's callback were called twice - *Thanks to [@cesardmoro][17] for this fix* 1.3.0 - Added proxy capabilities - *Thanks to [@crackjack][16] for this feature* 1.2.0 - Added topic subscriptions management for web clients - *Thanks to [@sofiapm][15] for this feature*